-Match / leverage Scale of impact Need for intervention Value for Money Deliverability Benefits Realisation Green Green Amber/ Green Green Green Amber
+Match / leverage Scale of impact Need for intervention Value for Money Deliverability Benefits Realisation Green Green Amber/Green Green Green Amber

-Site enabling infrastructure to provide access to the Bexhill Enterprise Park from North Bexhill Access Road.

-The scheme will help unlock the development of 19,200 sqm of commercial floorspace, which in turn has the potential to support 493 Jobs (91 Net additional FTE jobs, as a result of LGF investment).
-Key strengths
+- Site enabling infrastructure to provide access to the Bexhill Enterprise Park from North Bexhill Access Road. - The scheme will help unlock the development of 19,200 sqm of commercial floorspace, which in turn has the potential to support 493 Jobs (91 net additional jobs).